A Weyl Criterion for Finite-State Dimension and Applications: Preliminaries

 \textbf{Remark:} The fact that $\dim_{FS}(x)$ and $\Dim_{FS}(x)$ are equivalent to the lower and upper finite-state compressibilities of $x$ using lossless finite-state compressors, follows immediately from the results in \cite{LZ78} and \cite{dai2004finite}.

 \emph{Disjoint block entropy} $H_l^d$ is defined similarly by replacing $P$ with $P^d$.
 Bourke, Hitchcock and Vinodchandran \cite{bourke2005entropy}, based on the work of Ziv and Lempel \cite{LZ78}, demonstrated the entropy characterization of finite-state dimension using $H_l^d$ instead of $H_l$.
-For a given block length $l$, we define the \emph{disjoint block entropy} over $x_0^{n-1}$ as follows.

 Kozachinskiy and Shen (\cite{kozachinskiy2019two}) proved that the finite-state dimension of a sequence can be equivalently defined using sliding block entropies (as in Definition \ref{def:finitestatedimension}) instead of disjoint block entropies.
-Kozachinskiy and Shen (\cite{kozachinskiy2019two}) also demonstrated that\footnote{Though Shen and Kozachinskiy proved the equivalence between disjoint block entropies and sliding block entropies for finite-state dimension, the same techniques in \cite{kozachinskiy2019two} proves the equivalences for finite-state strong dimension by replacing $\liminf$'s with $\limsup$'s.},
+It is clear from the definition that, for any $x \in \Sigma^\infty$, $\dim_{FS}(x) \leq \Dim_{FS}(x)$.
+Any $x$ with $\dim_{FS}(x) = \Dim_{FS}(x)$ is called a \emph{regular sequence}.